 The adorable walking eyeballs in Patapon speak in vague-sounding syllables and sing the names of the drums you acquire over the course of the game as you play them.

-The Patapon themselves speak in Japanese (for instance, if you make a mistake, they'll mutter "Konoya ro!" which means "Idiot!"), but it's hard to get the gist of it.
+The Patapon themselves speak in Japanese (for instance, if you make a mistake, they'll mutter "Kono yarou!" which means essentially "What an idiot!"), but it's hard to get the gist of it.